+As the years go on, research continues to illuminate how tightly interwoven our lifestyle choices are, down to the level of celluar function.
+Good health should not be viewed simply as the absence of illness.
 Even though most people are aware of their unhealthy behaviors, they seem satisfied with life as long as they are free from symptoms of disease or illness.
 Nevertheless, present lifestyle habits dictate the health and well-being of tomorrow.
-In particular for some diseases like cardiovascular disease, cancer, diabetes, and Alzheimer's.
-Activity in early and mid-adulthood affects disease risk for the remainder of the lifespan.
+Activity in early- and mid-adulthood affects disease risk for the remainder of the lifespan-particularly for diseases like cardiovascular disease, cancer, diabetes, and Alzheimer's.

 Once the idea took hold that fitness by itself would not always decrease the risk for disease and ensure better health, the wellness concept followed.
 Wellness implies a constant and deliberate effort to stay healthy and achieve the highest potential for well-being.
+For example, people at risk for high blood pressure may choose a work environment that minimizes sitting, practice stress management techniques, watch their body weight, exercise regularly, combat anxiety and loneliness, and limit sodium and alcohol consumption to prevent hypertension along with other chronic diseases related to high blood pressure.
 Living a wellness way of life is a personal choice, but you may need additional support to achieve wellness goals.